phuhuynh2411/TrackableList/README.md

 # TrackableList

-Perfrom an action when scrolling to last.
+Add the ability for the List in SwiftUI to perform an action when scrolling to last.

 ![Perform an action when scrolling to last](perform_action_when_last.gif)